Skip to main content

 Bilateral scholarship programmes

-Under the Fulbright Programme, the Polish-US Fulbright Commission offers scholarships to Polish and U.S. students and / or doctoral students for various types of mobility.
-Scholarships are funded by the Polish Ministry of Science and Higher Education and the U.S. State Department.
+As part of the Fulbright Programme, the Polish-US Fulbright Commission offers scholarships to Polish and U.S. students and doctoral students (and to academic staff; see below) which are funded by the Polish Ministry of Science and Higher Education and the U.S. State Department.

 National programmes / initiatives